Propensity Score Matching Generator

 Smaller first - Sort the treatment scores in ascending order and start matching from the lowest treatment score.

-2. Caliper bandwidth
+2. Caliper Bandwidth

 No caliper - Use all treatment subjects; do not discard any treatment subjects.